The averaging period used for the following assessment was 1981-2010.

 The month’s weather was generally cloudy, unsettled and wet until the 11th, and windy at times.
 It turned quieter mid-month and became hot in places between the 17th and 21st, but from the 22nd onwards it was often cloudy and wet.

-The mean temperature for June was provisionally 0.9 °C above the long-term average, although the mean maximum temperature was a little below average in parts of the west.
-It was provisionally the wettest June in a series from 1910, narrowly ahead of 1938, with 178% of average rainfall: much of the country was significantly wetter than average, with the exception of parts of the Western Isles.
-It was also the fourth dullest June in a series from 1929, with 77% of average sunshine.
+The mean temperature for June was 0.8 °C above the long-term average, although the mean maximum temperature was a little below average in parts of the west.
+It was the second-wettest June in a series from 1910 (behind June 1938), with 172% of average rainfall: much of the country was significantly wetter than average, with the exception of parts of the Western Isles.
+It was also the second-dullest June in a series from 1929, with 71% of average sunshine.

 1st to 4th